 Buy extra water in the airport (some flights stock only a small amount of bottled water) or, to save money, pack an empty water bottle and fill it after you clear security.

 Day of flight

-You've planned, you've packed; now there are a few steps you can take to make the flight itself go smoothly:
+You’ve planned, you’ve packed; now there are a few steps you can take to make to make flying while pregnant go smoothly: